ono-midori/ono-midori.github.io/techs/libevent.md

 int bufferevent_get_priority(struct bufferevent *bufev);
 ```

 This function adjusts the priority of the events used to implement bufev to pri.
-See event_priority_set() for more information on priorities.
+See `event_priority_set()` for more information on priorities.

 This function returns 0 on success, and -1 on failure.
 It works on socket-based bufferevents only.

-The bufferevent_priority_set() function was introduced in Libevent 1.0; bufferevent_get_priority() didn't appear until Libevent 2.1.2-alpha.

 ```c++
 int bufferevent_setfd(struct bufferevent *bufev, evutil_socket_t fd);
 evutil_socket_t bufferevent_getfd(struct bufferevent *bufev);
 ```

 These functions set or return the file descriptor for a fd-based event.
-Only socket-based bufferevents support setfd().
-Both return -1 on failure; setfd() returns 0 on success.
+Only socket-based bufferevents support `setfd()`.
+Both return -1 on failure; `setfd()` returns 0 on success.

 ```c++
 struct event_base *bufferevent_get_base(struct bufferevent *bev);